tylerbeck/generator-power/README.md

  - RequireJS compilation; standard, or self-contained using AlmondJS

 ##Setup
-Todo: create `yo generator` to initialize a new project
+First install yo (requires node): `npm install -g yo`
+Next install this generator: `npm install -g generator-front-end`

+To run the generator, `cd` to the desired directory and run `yo front-end`.
+A series of prompts will allow you to customize the installation.

-##Basic Configuration
+##Advanced Configuration
-Configuration files can be expressed as JSON files.
+To configure a project manually or modify settings beyond what can be done via the yo generator process, one can use JSON Configuration files  to overwrite settings.json.
+Any file that matches `**/*-settings.json` will be recursively merged into the project settings.
+This can be used to provide environment specific or developer specific variations.

 Attributes marked as required must be present somewhere in the settings inheritance.
 Files with higher `order` attribute values will override files with lower values.
 Objects are merged recursively, Primitives and Arrays are overwritten.

 *JSON settings file*
 ```